davber/clj-clos/README.md

 ## NOTE

-* The implementation is currently horrendously inefficient, basically recreating the method chain for each invocation of `call-next-method`.
-On the upside, there is no overhead unless `call-next-method` is actually invoked, and it is completely compliant with regular `defmethod`'s and `defmulti`'s, so can safely coexist with regular method definitions for a multi-function.
+* The implementation is quite inefficient since it calculates the whole method chain even though only next one is used.

+* Whenever a method chain is calculated it *is* cached, though, for use next time. **NOTE**: this cache will be cleared every time `defmethod*` is invoked, but not for regular `demethod` forms, so the latter can create a stale cache.
+I.e., please use `defmethod*` instead of `defmethod`.

 * It currently resolves the chain from the universal taxonomy, i.e., any custom taxonomy provided to `defmulti` will be silently ignored.